NYUGeo/sep-calculator/README.md

-# sep-calculator
+# Seismic Earth Pressure Calculator

-Seismic Earth Pressure Calculator
+Coding Dr. Iskander's method in Python to create a web calculator.